-Medical Benefits Chart

-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors There is no coinsurance, copayment, or deductible for

-Services that are covered for you What you must pay when you get these services and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. members eligible for this preventive screening.
-Acupuncture for chronic low back pain You pay a \$20 copay for each Covered services include: Medicare-covered Acupuncture Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: treatment.
-You pay a \$20 copay for each For the purpose of this benefit, chronic low back pain is defined as: supplemental Non-Medicare Acupuncture treatment. • Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and • not associated with pregnancy.
+Medical Benefits Chart What you must pay when Services that are covered for you you get these services Abdominal aortic aneurysm screening There is no coinsurance, A one-time screening ultrasound for people at risk.
+The copayment, or deductible for plan only covers this screening if you have certain risk members eligible for this factors and if you get a referral for it from your physician, preventive screening physician assistant, nurse practitioner, or clinical nurse specialist.
+Acupuncture for chronic low back pain You pay a \$20 copay for each Covered services include: Medicare-covered Acupuncture Up to 12 visits in 90 days are covered for Medicare treatment. beneficiaries under the following circumstances: You pay a \$20 copay for each For the purpose of this benefit, chronic low back pain is supplemental Non-Medicare defined as: Acupuncture treatment. • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and • not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.

+Treatment must be discontinued if the patient is not

+improving or is regressing.

+Provider Requirements:

-Treatment must be discontinued if the patient is not improving or is regressing.
-Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the
+Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.

+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:

-Services that are covered for you What you must pay when you get these services Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+- a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, - a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.

 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

 Our plan also covers additional non-Medicare Acupuncture for any condition.
 Treatments are limited to up to 20 visits per year.

+Ambulance services

-Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-You pay a \$300 copay for ambulance benefits.
+- Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. - Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

+You pay a \$285 copay for ambulance benefits.
 This copay applies to each one-way trip.

-You pay a \$300 copay for worldwide ambulance benefit. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-We provide worldwide emergency transportation to the nearest medical facility.
-Prior authorization must be obtained for non-emergent transportation by ambulance.
-Annual physical exam The annual routine physical is an extensive physical exam.
-Coverage for this benefit is in addition to the Medicare- covered annual wellness visit and the "Welcome to Medicare" preventive visit.
-Limited to one physical exam per year.
-There is \$0 copay for the annual physical exam.
+You pay a \$285 copay for worldwide ambulance benefit.

+Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
+However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.